 Finally, as shown in the video, after you make sure your board is positioned correctly, go underwater.
 We recommend never diving down head first, because sometimes there is not as much water as you had hoped.
 It is safer for your feet to touch the reef than your face!
 We also always recommend surfing booties, because your feet are your last defense.
 If you get pushed way up on the reef and have to stand up on the sharp coral, you’ll be happy you have your booties on.

+You’ll find other helpful tips on this site, like choosing boards with enough volume, maintaining composure, and helpful etiquette suggestions.
 We hope you find these techniques useful, and we look forward to hosting you in the Mentawai Islands to try these techniques for yourself.